komodorio/docs/docs/Learn/Annotations.md

 - Events screen
 - Matching alerts to the correct services

-There are Annotations you can declare in a **Deployment manifest that will populate specific dashboards within Komodor**.
+There are annotations you can declare in a **Deployment manifest that will populate specific dashboards within Komodor**.